 Improving Protocol Standards for a more Trustworthy Internet

 I'm pleased that the EPSRC has agreed to support our work on "Improving Protocol Standards for a more Trustworthy Internet".
 This is a two year project, funded under the Engineering for a Prosperous Nation call, that aims to make the Internet more robust by improving the way in which the underlying protocol standards are developed.
-Stephen McQuistin will join the project as a Research Assistant.
+Stephen McQuistin will join the project as a Research Assistant, and I expect to advertise for a further RA position shortly.

 This project will make the Internet's infrastructure and applications more reliable and secure, more trustworthy and less vulnerable to cyber attack, by improving the engineering processes by which the network is designed.
 The Internet comprises a large number of laptops, smartphones, and other edge devices, connecting to servers located in data centres around the world via numerous interconnecting links and switching devices.
 To make this work, all the devices must agree on how they should communicate.
 That is, they must speak a common language, known as a "protocol" that describes the format of the information that is sent and the operations to be performed.
 There are many such protocols, describing the different types of communication.
 For example, the HTTP protocol describes how browsers fetch pages from websites.